India Open: Chaliha upsets fifth seed Kosetskaya, Sindhu also sails into 2nd round | Sports-Games

 ''This was one of my biggest wins.
 I played her before in I had lost to her in straight games so it was my biggest win,'' she told reporters in a virtual press conference.

-Chaliha will now face France's Yaelle Hoyaux, who defeated India's Riya Mookerjee 14-21 13-21.
+Chaliha will next face France's Yaelle Hoyaux, who defeated India's Riya Mookerjee 14-21 13-21.

-Sindhu will next play the winner of the match between Egypt's Hany Doha and India's Ira Sharma.
+Sindhu will play the winner of the match between Egypt's Hany Doha and India's Ira Sharma.

-In the other matches of the opening session, mixed doubles pair of K Sai Prateekh and Gayatri Gopichand defeated Ishaan Bhatnagar and Tanisha Castro 21-16 16-21 21-17.
+The easy win notwithstanding, Sindhu said polishing one's skill set during the off-season is key to success in a competitive sport like badminton. ''Definitely, I need to tune my game a lot more and work on my skills, also add more weapons because everybody is going to read your game. ''So it is important to change your game against that player because nowadays they watch your previous matches, so you have to strategise accordingly,'' Sindhu insisted. ''Sometimes you have to understand the game, sometimes you have to play fast, you to have to be consistent in the rallies. ''I have to patiently work on that, not just play one type of game, sometimes opponents don't allow me to attack, so I need to play a defensive game and I have to be perfect in that.''
+Talking about her first outing in this year's India Open, Sindhu said: ''I played with her a long time back.
+I didn't take it easy.
+The first match is always important.
+Playing the first day at the stadium, I had to make sure that my strokes were coming good and I just maintained the lead and finished off the match.''
+In the other matches of the opening session, the mixed doubles pair of K Sai Prateekh and Gayatri Gopichand defeated Ishaan Bhatnagar and Tanisha Castro 21-16 16-21 21-17.

 The men's doubles top seeds Mohammad Ahsan and Hendra Setiawan of Indonesia got their campaign off to a winning start by beating India's Prem Singh Chouhan and Rajesh Verma 21-18 21-10.